jesskelsall/astarus/characters/non-astarus/tfow-zarrus-maleron.md

 Crestshore is a port city on Vennon.
 It was the first settlement visited by the Fog of War party, the Reeves Roamers.

+Travel by boat from Kobac to Crestshore is around 15 days on the sea bearing northeast.

 ### Fort Dresdan (City)

 The city that Zarrus calls home at his introduction to the campaign, and home to Valley Under the Stars.